 Also, other research has found observing someone who is stressed, especially a co-worker or family member, can have an immediate effect upon our own nervous systems.
 Researchers have even found we can smell stress!
 People sweat special stress hormones, which are picked up by our olfactory senses and our brain can even detect whether the “alarm pheromones” were released due to low stress or high stress.
 Negativity and stress can literally waft through open plan offices!

+Venting in the form of a contained debrief, has an important place in helping to manage emotions.
+Uncontrolled venting does not.
+Sunil, sympathetic to Samara’s perspective, starts spreading negative comments about Ky’s work style to other colleagues.
+As gossip spreads, other team members start forming opinions about Ky, even if they weren’t involved in the original disagreement.
 Some will choose sides, leading to further division.
 The conflict has multiplied and now requires an intervention for Samara-Ky and the broader team dynamic.
 Often the latter is left unattended under the false assumption that it will die out with time.
-Unfortunately, it often just sits dormant ….
+Unfortunately, it often just sits dormant and a only requires a small spark to start another uncontained bushfire.

 Have you got some conflict contagion in your team or workplace?
 We’d love to strategise with you.
 There is always a plan, and we will help you find it!